 At the beginning of the academic year, all students will be required to produce evidence of sponsorship by the Government or any other organizations, otherwise they will be expected to pay full tuition and University fees for the full first year, by the beginning of the semester before they can be permitted to use the University facilities.

-All local payments for fees should be by Bankers Cheques payable to the Bursar, ARU or by other acceptable modes with approval of the Bursar must be receipted.
+All local payments for fees should be by Bankers Cheques payable to the Director of Finance and Accounts, ARU or by other acceptable modes with approval of the Director of Finance and Accounts must be receipted.